Wizards of Drag: Episode

-Todrick Hall (left) and Marc Jacobs (right) are guest judges on the episode.

-For the mini-challenge, the contestants "read" (playfully insult) one another.
+Naomi Smalls (pictured at RuPaul's DragCon LA in 2019) wins the episode's main challenge.

+The contestants return to the workroom after Acid Betty's elimination on the previous episode.
+On a new day, RuPaul and a writer from Entertainment Weekly greet the group and reveal the mini-challenge, which tasks the contestants with "reading" (playfully insulting) each other.
 Bob the Drag Queen is declared the winner.

-For the Wizard of Oz-themed main challenge, contestants are tasked with giving makeovers to women from the television series Little Women: LA.
-Following are the teams and roles:
+RuPaul then reveals the Wizard of Oz-themed main challenge, which tasks the contestants with giving makeovers based on fictional characters to women from the television series Little Women: LA.
+Following are the teams and Oz characters: